SonarSource/sonarqube-scan-action/README.md

 sonar.sources=.
 ```

+In the following cases:
+- for projects that don't have C, C++, or Objective-C in them
+- for C, C++, Objective-C projects that don't use [Build Wrapper](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/languages/c-family/prerequisites/#using-build-wrapper)

-The workflow, usually declared under `.github/workflows`, looks like:
+the workflow, usually declared under `.github/workflows`, looks like the following:

 ```yaml
 on: